taidalog/Export-ExcelFunction/README.md

 ## SYNOPSIS

-Exports Excel Functions used in inputted Excel files.
+Exports Excel Functions from a specified Excel file.

 ## DESCRIPTION

-Export-ExcelFunction function returns Excel functions used in inputted Excel files.
+Export-ExcelFunction function extracts Excel functions from a specified Excel file.
-It will be used in order to, mainly, know the appearance of each Excel function.
+It will be used in order to, mainly, know the number of appearances of each Excel function.

-When ectracting Excel functions, Export-ExcelFunction copies target files, renames them as .zip files, and expand them in oreder to uses XML files.
+When extracting Excel functions, Export-ExcelFunction copies the target file, renames it as a .zip file, and expand it in oreder to use XML files.
-So the targert files need to be .xlsx, .xlsm or .xlam files.
+So the targert file need to be .xlsx, .xlsm, .xlam, .xltx or .xltm file.

 Export-ExcelFunction returns Excel functions with 'WorkbookIndex', which tells that Functions with the same 'WorkbookIndex' were found in the same workbook.